Chymyst/chymyst-core/docs/chymyst02.md

 The result of this nondeterministic operation is the value of type `T` obtained from one of the molecules `f` and `g`, depending on which molecule got its reply first.

-Let us now implement this operation in `JoinRun`.
+Let us now implement this operation in `Chymyst`.
 We will derive the required chemistry by reasoning about the behavior of molecules.

 The task is to define a blocking molecule emitter `firstReply` that will unblock when `f` or `g` unblocks, whichever happens first.